By Ryan Burke

 Rarely do I find her, suffer as I might.

-With my face covered in dust and sweat, my mind swirling in self doubt, – Is it worth the challenge?
-Am I devoting myself to a admirable cause or a wasteful fantasy?
+With my face covered in dust and sweat, my mind swirling in self-doubt, – Is it worth the challenge?
+Am I devoting myself to an admirable cause or a wasteful fantasy?